cobwebfx/verify_signature_package/README.md

 ## Security

-If you discover any security related issues, please email jamie.potter@dm-companies.com instead of using the issue tracker.
+If you discover any security related issues, please use the issue tracker.

 ## Credits